Home » Dessert Recipes » Keto Apple Crisp Recipe

-This Keto Apple Crisp is easy to make, has to perfect amount of fall spices, and is positively delicious.
-With my special ingredient, you can enjoy apple crisp and still keep it low carb!
+This Keto Apple Crisp Recipe is easy to make, has to perfect amount of fall spices, and is positively delicious.
+With my secret ingredient, you can enjoy apple crisp and still keep it low carb!
 Only 5 net carbs per serving.
-This delightful dessert has just 6 ingredients and is also gluten-free, sugar-free, and grain-free.

 Before eating low carb, I remember the days of having a warm bowl of hot apple crisp with ice cream melting into the top of it.
-It’s one of the best desserts ever and as soon as apple picking season begins in September and October here in the Northeast I want some.
+It’s one of the best desserts ever, and as soon as apple-picking season begins in September and October here in the Northeast, I want some.

 It was too hard to accept the idea that I would have to give up the flavor and texture of sweet and delicious apples.
-Rest assured, this low carb apple crisp doesn’t have a single apple, and you won’t even know the difference.
+Rest assured, this low carb apple crisp doesn’t have any actual apples (to keep it low carb) but tastes like the real thing.
+This keto diet dessert has just 6 ingredients and is also gluten-free, sugar-free, and grain-free.

 Ingredients